kwstephenkim/hwpviewer/README.md

 government agencies, banks, schools, etc, do not have any hesitation to force the people to use a proprietary software owned by Hancom.
-Very often, the must-read documents are distributed in forms of .hwp, which hwpviewer seems to be the only solid software that runs locally and successfully parses the file.
+Very often, the must-read documents are distributed in forms of .hwp; hwpviewer seems to be the only solid software that runs locally and successfully parses the file format.

-The thing is Hancom has more interest in Windows and Mac as most of the users do not use Linux.
+The thing is that Hancom has more interest in Windows and Mac as most of the users do not use Linux.
 As Korean essential services are not available for Linux users, Koreans use Linux less.

-The "hwp viewer" update for Linux has not been fast-paced.
+The "hwpviewer" update for Linux has not been fast-paced.
 It does not support wide variety of Linux distributions.
 It does not support latest versions of Debian and/or Ubuntu.